yreaction/JBDatePicker/README.md

 ///Determines the height ratio of the weekDaysView compared to the total height.
 Defaults to 0.1 (10%). var weekDaysViewHeightRatio: CGFloat { return 0.2 }

+/**
+Customizes the weekday symbols.
+Defaults to 'shortStandaloneWeekdaySymbols', but any Calendar API value can be used.
+It is also possible to return a custom string array.
+- parameter calendar: calendar instance used by the calendar view */ func weekdaySymbols(for calendar: Calendar) -> [String]

 ///Determines the shape that is used to indicate a selected date.
 Defaults to a circular shape. var selectionShape: JBSelectionShape { return .roundedRect }